Vimla Verma

-Kumari Vimla Verma popularly known as "BUA JI" (बुआजी) sister of father born 1 July 1929) was a political and social worker and a Member of Parliament elected from the Seoni constituency in the Indian state of Madhya Pradesh being an Indian National Congress candidate.
+Kumari Vimla Verma (1 July 1929 – 17 May 2019) was an Indian politician and social worker.
+She was a Member of Parliament, having been elected from the Seoni constituency in the state of Madhya Pradesh as an Indian National Congress candidate.

-Early life and education
+Life and career

-Vimla was born on 1 July 1929 in Nagpur, Maharashtra.
-Vimla is a M.A and was educated at Allahabad University, Allahabad.
+Vimla Verma was born in Nagpur, Maharashtra on 1 July 1929.
+She held an M.A and was educated at Allahabad University, Allahabad.